avary/stoolap/docs/_docs/sql-commands/pragma-commands.md

 # PRAGMA Commands

-This document describes the PRAGMA commands available in Stoolap based on test files and implementation details.
+This document describes the PRAGMA commands available in Stoolap based on implementations and test cases.

 ## Overview

-Based on test files (`/test/pragma_test.go`), Stoolap provides PRAGMA commands for configuring and inspecting the database engine.
-These commands allow you to adjust various settings that affect performance, durability, and behavior of the database.
+Stoolap provides PRAGMA commands for configuring and inspecting the database engine.
+These commands primarily focus on persistence settings and storage behavior.

 ## Syntax